Word2Vec For Word Embeddings -A Beginner’s Guide

 How does Skip-gram work?

-In the skip-gram model, given a target (centre) word, the context words are predicted.
-So, considering the same sentence – “Word2Vec has a deep learning model working in the backend.” and a context window size of 2, given the centre word ‘learning’, the model tries to predict [‘deep’, ’model’] and so on.
+In the skip-gram model, given a target (centre) word, the context words are predicted using word representations.
+So, considering the same sentence – “Word2Vec has a neural networks working in the backend.” and a context window size of 2, given the centre word ‘learning’, the model tries to predict [‘deep’, ‘model’] and so on.
+This prediction process is fundamental to language modeling and the creation of vector representations of words.

 Since the skip-gram model has to predict multiple words from a single given word, we feed the model pairs of (X, Y) where X is our input and Y is our label.
 This is done by creating positive input samples and negative input samples.